Where we're from...

 Peter Zee - University of Mississippi (Biology)

-* part of a collaborative NSF GoLife project
+* part of upcoming collaborative NASA project on desert biocrusts

 Lab Members